 At times it takes someone else pointing out our gifts and talents and the potential they see in us – we were ALL created as God’s masterpiece, each in our own individual way.

 Sometimes we need encouragement to believe we are a masterpiece.
-At HOPE Missions we want to be our friends’ biggest cheerleader as they seek to be the masterpiece that God created them to be.
+At HOPE Missions, we want to be our friends’ biggest cheerleaders as they seek to be the masterpiece that God created them to be.

 We seek to fulfill our mission by providing breakfast Monday through Saturday as well as a Bible Study on Tuesday and Thursday.
 See Honey’s Place for more details.